• Skip to main content

 Looking for something to eat while you’re touring the locations from the show?
 There’s a delicious meal not far away.
 If you want to dine at one of the locations from the show, enjoy Tiffany’s Kitchen in Lithia Springs and Dominick’s in Norcross.

 Apart from these two, there are places close to various locations.
-In Atlanta, DBA Barbecue is a few blocks away from the Emory Briarcliff campus.
 There may be no Surfer Dude Pizza, but you can visit the original home of Mellow Mushroom Pizza in Atlanta.

-In the downtown Fairlie-Poplar district, enjoy cuisines from around the world at places like Dua Vietnamese and Naan Stop.
+In the downtown Fairlie-Poplar district, enjoy cuisines from around the world at places like Naan Stop.
 East Point has some great local restaurants like Oz Pizza, Kupcakerie, and Thumbs Up Diner.

-Downtown Douglasville has great restaurants like the Cajun-inspired Gumbeaux’s and Irish Bred Pub & Restaurant.
+Downtown Douglasville has great restaurants like the Cajun-inspired Gumbeaux’s.
 In nearby Lithia Springs, Beaver Creek Biscuit Company and Barbecue is open for breakfast and lunch.

 Duluth is a part of the city’s Korean neighborhood with incredible restaurants.
-The Stone Grill and Honey Pig are two of the best for Korean barbecue.
+Honey Pig is the best for Korean barbecue.

 Where to Stay